GeneralEmbodiedAI/ACCon-for-deep-regression/README.md

 [//]: # (</p>)

 ## Quick Preview
 <b>ACCon </b> is complementary to conventional imbalanced learning techniques.
-The following code snippent shows the implementation of ConR for the task of Age estimation
+The following code snippent shows the implementation of ACCon loss for the task of Age estimation

 ```python
     def forward(self, features, labels=None):